James Bond: Creation and inspiration

 Fleming decided that Bond should resemble both American singer Hoagy Carmichael and himself and in Casino Royale, Vesper Lynd remarks, "Bond reminds me rather of Hoagy Carmichael, but there is something cold and ruthless."
 Likewise, in Moonraker, Special Branch officer Gala Brand thinks that Bond is "certainly good-looking ...
 Rather like Hoagy Carmichael in a way.
 That black hair falling down over the right eyebrow.
 Much the same bones.
 But there was something a bit cruel in the mouth, and the eyes were cold."

 Fleming endowed Bond with many of his own traits, including sharing the same golf handicap, the taste for scrambled eggs, and using the same brand of toiletries.
 Bond's tastes are also often taken from Fleming's own as was his behaviour, with Bond's love of golf and gambling mirroring Fleming's own.
 Fleming used his experiences of his career in espionage and all other aspects of his life as inspiration when writing, including using names of school friends, acquaintances, relatives and lovers throughout his books.

 It was not until the penultimate novel, You Only Live Twice, that Fleming gave Bond a sense of family background.
 The book was the first to be written after the release of Dr. No in cinemas, and Sean Connery's depiction of Bond affected Fleming's interpretation of the character, henceforth giving Bond both a dry sense of humour and Scottish antecedents that were not present in the previous stories.
 In a fictional obituary, purportedly published in The Times, Bond's parents were given as Andrew Bond, from the village of Glencoe, Scotland, and Monique Delacroix, from the canton of Vaud, Switzerland.
 Fleming did not provide Bond's date of birth, but John Pearson's fictional biography of Bond, James Bond: The Authorized Biography of 007, gives Bond a birth date on 11 November 1920, while a study by John Griswold puts the date at 11 November 1921.

+Historical research following the 2020 declassifications by the Institute of National Remembrance (IPN) has identified Bronisław Urbański (known as the "White Ghost") as a physical and operational model for Bond.
+Urbański, a "liquidator" for the Polish elite Unit 99/3 Wapiennik, was introduced to Fleming in 1951 by Krystyna Skarbek.
+While historians such as Norman Davies, Stewart Egerton, and Peter Zablocki focus on Urbański’s role in the 1943 Gibraltar air crash and General Sikorski's death, the personal connection to Fleming is further detailed in the 2024 biography Living with James Bond.
+According to this account, Skarbek provided Fleming with details from Urbański's 1949 passport, including specific physical identifiers and scars sustained at Stalag VB, which align with Fleming's definitive sketch of Bond.
+The operational links have been further examined through BBC-funded investigative research that makes it almost impossible to be anyone else.
+These findings align Urbański's movements with Fleming's intelligence circles and the wartime "GoldenEye" operations in Gibraltar.